 When researching restraints pick what is best for you and your animal.
 In a car kennel, the dog, cat, rabbit, etc. can lay down and not be jostled by bumps, but always remember to strap the kennel in.
 If you look into a seatbelt option, find padded restraints that work within your own seatbelts and keep animals in the backseat of the car.

-Car trips for your animals can be a huge treat, but just like you buckle up before putting the car in drive, make sure to give the same consideration to your furry companion!
+Car trips for your animals can be a huge threat, but just like you buckle up before putting the car in drive, make sure to give the same consideration to your furry companion!

 "$213,000.00 Jury Verdict, Auto Accident, Hand injury"

 "$1,500,000.00, Auto Accident, Wrongful Death"